Start the service

 service ice-remoteware restart

-To run ice-remoteware directly rather than as a service, use the ice-remoteware.sh start-up script.
+To run ice-remoteware directly rather than as a service, on Linux and Windows you have the option to run the server ice-remoteware from the command line.
 This is usually only useful for debugging purposes.
-Usage information can be obtained by passing the --help flag.

 usage: ice-remoteware OPTIONS